-Smith's long-established Junior Year Abroad programs in Geneva and Paris attract about 30 students each year.
+Smith's long-established study abroad programs in Geneva and Paris attract about 30 students each year.
 Students live in university housing or with French-speaking families, attend classes with their French and European peers, and come back with near-native language skills and a real understanding of the culture.
 Majors find that this experience opens doors to careers in international relations, business, law, art and teaching.

 Majors in French studies who spend the year in Paris or Geneva will normally meet certain of the requirements for the major during that year.

 2016-17: Ibtissam Bouachrine, Associate Professor of Spanish and Portuguese